CM Requirements & FAQs

 The ABOMP requires certification maintenance on a 10-year cycle following initial certification.
 The CM examination is administered remotely.
 As such, the candidate for CM has certain responsibilities, as follows:

-• Review and update the online ABOMP database (www. abomp.org) with personal contact information as it changes.
+• Review and update the personal contact information on their ROC-P profile as it changes.

 • Review the ABOMP guidelines for certification maintenance (www. abomp.org) and provide the continuing education documentation requested for annually.